Ex-NFL Player Brandon Browner Charged with Attempted Murder, More

 He allegedly stole a Rolex watch valued at $20,000 and fled before police arrived.

-Studley and Ahmed cited police who said Browner was previously arrested for domestic violence and required to stay away from the woman involved.
+Studley and Ahmed cited police who said Browner was previously arrested for domestic violence and was required to stay away from the woman involved.

 Browner played college football at Oregon State and appeared in NFL games for the Seattle Seahawks, New England Patriots and New Orleans Saints.
 He won two Super Bowls in his career and also played in the CFL.